-Just like the iron, a blow dryer can have similar effects for water rings.
+Just like the iron, a blow dryer can have similar effects for water rings and water stains.
 Hold the iron over the post, making small passes, and watch careful to see if the spot is removed.
 This may take upwards of 15-20 minutes depending on age and severity of the mark!

 You won’t believe how great this worked!

-Whip out your regular toothpaste (NOT gel!) and apply with gentle pressure over your water marks.
+Whip out your regular toothpaste (NOT gel!) and apply with gentle pressure over your water stains.
 Allow it to penetrate and then wipe off.
 This may take several applications.